zhanhaolin1997/AI-Music-Public/README.md

  Try some AI music.

- Paper folder contains relative papers, where 2208.05697.pdf is of particular interest.
+ Paper folder contains relative papers, where:

+ 2303.08385.pdf is applying Diffusion on piano rolls.
+ 2208.05697.pdf also of interest.